-Fashion and Beauty is
+Fashion and Beauty is powerful.

 Every day, women gain their independence via these industries, they carve successful careers through pioneering brands and innovating products, whilst millions of pounds are raised to help women and girls around the world through the sales of these collections and products.